hcampbel/ocp4infraconfiguration/service_mesh_instructions.md

 #### Creating the Red Hat OpenShift Service Mesh member roll

 1. If you don’t already have projects for your mesh, or you are starting from scratch, create a project.
-It must be different from istio-system.
+It must be different from `istio-system`.
 1. Log in to the OpenShift Container Platform web console.
-Navigate to Operators → Installed Operators.
+1. Navigate to **Operators → Installed Operators**.
-1. Click the Project menu and choose the project where your ServiceMeshControlPlane is deployed from the list, for example istio-system.
+1. Click the **Project** menu and choose the project where your `ServiceMeshControlPlane` is deployed from the list, for example `istio-system`.
 1. Click the Red Hat OpenShift Service Mesh Operator.
-1. Click the All Instances tab.
+1. Click the **All Instances** tab.
-1. Click Create New, and then select Create Istio Service Mesh Member Roll.
+1. Click **Create New**, and then select **Create Istio Service Mesh Member Roll**.
-1. On the Create Service Mesh Member Roll page, modify the YAML to add your projects as members.
-You can add any number of projects, but a project can only belong to one ServiceMeshMemberRoll resource.
+1. On the **Create Service Mesh Member Roll** page, modify the YAML to add your projects as members.
+You can add any number of projects, but a project can only belong to **one** `ServiceMeshMemberRoll` resource.
-1. Click Create to save the Service Mesh Member Roll.
+1. Click **Create** to save the Service Mesh Member Roll.